Andrej1A/Start-Machine-Learning/README.md

 - [x] As a Machine-Learning-practitioner, I would like to open my Kubeflow Dashboard through a **secure HTTPS connection** directly on the ip-address of my server.

+- [ ] As a Machine-Learning-practitionar, I would like to store my data in `AWSElasticBlockStore`, `CephFS` and/or `NFS`.

-- [ ] As a Machine-Learning-practitionar, I would like to have a working **Kubernetes-cluster** and KubeFlow-environment **with multiple servers**, which can be added to the installation procedure (Terraform-script, KubeSpray-inventory), to scale my Machine Learning projects.
+- [ ] As a Machine-Learning-practitionar, I would like to have a working **Kubernetes-cluster and KubeFlow-environment with multiple servers**, which can be added to the installation procedure (Terraform-script, KubeSpray-inventory), to scale my Machine Learning projects.

+- [ ] As a Machine-Learning-practitionar, I would like to see metrics (CPU, Memory, GPU utilization, disk space, ...) about my server landscape in **Prometheues** and get alerted in case limits exceed critical values.

+- [ ] If you have any wishes, please write me: andrejalbrecht@gmail.com

 ## More Information